Alleviating the quantum Big-$M$ problem: Results

-\paragraph*{Spectral gap as a measure of the Big-$M$ problem---.} Near-term quantum (and quantum-inspired) solvers are based on ground-state optimization of an Ising Hamiltonian $H_M:=H_\text{f}+M\, H_\text{c}$ (see App.~\ref{app:experimental} for explicit expressions) that encodes the objective function in \eqref{QUBO}.
-The Hamiltonian $H_\text{f}$ encodes the objective function $f(\vec x)$ of the original problem, while $H_\text{c}$ encodes the constraint term $(A\vec x - \vec b)^2$.
-Hence, the choice of $M$ directly affects the spectral gap $\Delta_M \coloneqq \frac{E_1-E_0}{E_\text{max}-E_0},$ where $E_0$, $E_1$, and $E_\text{max}$ are respectively the lowest, next-to-lowest, and maximum energies of $H_M$.
-In fact, a simple calculations (App.~\ref{app:boundsdelta}) shows the following. \paragraph*{Observation 3:} If \eqref{QUBO} is an exact reformulation, then $i$) $E_0=f(\vec x^\ast)$; $ii$) $\Delta_M \leq \Delta_0$ for all $M$, with $\Delta_0$ the `spectral gap' of the constrained optimization problem \eqref{lcBQP}; and $iii$) $\Delta_M /\Delta_0 \leq (E^{(\text{f})}_\text{max} - E_0) / (E^{(\text{c})}_\text{max} M - M^\ast)$ where $M^\ast$ is an optimal $M$, as defined in the previous section, and $E^{(\text{c})}_\text{max}$ and $E^{(\text{f})}_\text{max}$ are the maximum energies of $H_\text{c}$ and $H_\text{f}$, respectively.
+The connection between the spectral gap and $M$ is made apparent through the following calculations (Sec.~\ref{app:boundsdelta}). \paragraph*{Observation 3:} If \eqref{QUBO} is an exact reformulation, then $i$) $E_0=f(\vec x^\ast)$; $ii$) $\Delta_M \leq \Delta_0$ for all $M$, with $\Delta_0$ the `spectral gap' of the constrained optimization problem \eqref{lcBQP}; and $iii$) $\Delta_M /\Delta_0 \leq (E^{(\text{f})}_\text{max} - E_0) / (E^{(\text{c})}_\text{max} M - M^\ast)$ where $M^\ast$ is an optimal $M$, as defined in the previous section, and $E^{(\text{c})}_\text{max}$ and $E^{(\text{f})}_\text{max}$ are the maximum energies of $H_\text{c}$ and $H_\text{f}$, respectively.
 The first implication states simply that $E_0$ equals the optimal objective value of problem \eqref{lcBQP}.
 The second one that no exact reformulation \eqref{QUBO} can increase the spectral gap.
 Finally, since both $H_\text{f}$ and $H_\text{c}$ are independent of $M$, the bound in $iii$) implies that $\Delta_M \in \mathcal{O}(\Delta_0/M)$ asymptotically.
-This is highly inconvenient for analogue solvers.
+This substantiates the initial intuition that an excessively high penalty $M$ is detrimental to analogue solvers.
 For instance, in quantum annealers, adiabaticity requires a run-time $\Omega\big(\Delta_M^{-2}\big)$ \citep{Farhi00,Albash_AQC}.
-In turn, for imaginary time evolution, the inverse temperature required for constant-error ground-state approximation is $\Omega\big(\Delta_M^{-1}\big)$ \citep{VariationalQuITE19,motta2020,Nishi21,PW09, chowdhury2017,variationalGibbssampler20, Thais_QITE}.
+In turn, for imaginary time evolution, the inverse temperature required for constant-error ground-state approximation is $\Omega\big(\Delta_M^{-1}\big)$ \citep{VariationalQuITE19,motta2020,Nishi21,PW09, chowdhury2017,variationalGibbssampler20, Thais_QITE, Kyaw_2024}.
 For variational algorithms, also the training is affected: as $M$ grows, the sensitivity of the cost function (the energy) to parameter changes becomes increasingly dominated by $H_\text{c}$ and $H_\text{f}$ increasingly irrelevant \citep{Harwood_routing, Leonidas_vehiclerouting}.
 Hence, we propose $\Delta_M$ as a natural measure for the Big-$M$ problem of a QUBO reformulation.
 This allows us to quantitatively benchmark our Big-$M$ recipe against the previous direct bounds, which we do next.